marmelab/react-admin/docs/PrevNextButtons.md

 ## Performance

-This components tries to avoid fetching the API to determine the previous and next item link.
+This component tries to avoid fetching the API to determine the previous and next item link.
 It does so by inspecting the cache of the list view.
 If the user has already rendered the list view for the current resource, `<PrevNextButtons>` will not need to call the `dataProvider` at all.

 However, if the user has never displayed a list view, or if the current record is outside of the boundaries of the list view cache, `<PrevNextButtons>` will have to **fetch the entire list of records** for the current resource to determine the previous and next item link.
 This can be costly in terms of server and network performance.